Genomic-AI-Research-Lab-GARL/.github/profile/README.md

 </div>

-An innovative final-year research project that converges cutting-edge AI, genomic data infrastructure, and Alternate Reality Game (ARG) design principles.
-Our mission is to transform complex genetic information into an accessible, interactive experience that serves both educational and research purposes.
+This final-year research project integrates **AI and genomic data** to analyze **antibiotic resistance genes (ARGs)**.
+The framework enables ARG detection, classification, and interpretation, providing actionable insights for researchers and students.

 **Affiliation:** Genomic AI Research Lab (GARL)

+---

 ## The Team